bcollazo/catanatron/README.md

 ## Architecture

-For debugging and entertainment purposes, we wanted to provide a UI with which to inspect games.

-We decided to use the browser as a rendering engine (as opposed to the terminal or a desktop GUI) because of HTML/CSS's ubiquitousness and the ability to use modern animation libraries in the future (https://www.framer.com/motion/ or https://www.react-spring.io/).

-To achieve this, we separated the code into three components:
+The code is divided in the following 5 components (folders):

 - **catanatron**: A pure python implementation of the game logic.
 Uses `networkx` for fast graph operations.
 Is pip-installable (see `setup.py`) and can be used as a Python package.

 - **catanatron_server**: Contains a Flask web server in order to serve game states from a database to a Web UI.
-The idea of using a database, is to ease watching games from different processes (you can play a game in a standalone Python script and save it for viewing).
+The idea of using a database, is to ease watching games played in a different process.
 It defaults to using an ephemeral in-memory sqlite database.

-- **React Web UI**: A web UI to render games.
-The `ui` folder.

-### Experimental Folder
+Also pip-installable (not publised in PyPi however).

+- **catanatron_gym**: OpenAI Gym interface to Catan.
+Includes a 1v1 environment against a Random Bot and a vector-friendly representations of states and actions.
+Pip-installable.
+For more see [catanatron_gym/README.md](catanatron_gym/README.md).

-The experimental folder contains unorganized code with many failed attempts at finding the best possible bot.
+- **catantron_experimental**: A collection of unorganized scripts with contain many failed attempts at finding the best possible bot.
+Its ok to break these scripts.
+Its pip-installable.
+Exposes a `catanatron-play` command-line script that can be used to play games in bulk, create machine learning datasets of games, and more!

+- **ui**: A React web UI to render games.
+This is helpful for debugging the core implementation.
+We decided to use the browser as a randering engine (as opposed to the terminal or a desktop GUI) because of HTML/CSS's ubiquitousness and the ability to use modern animation libraries in the future (https://www.framer.com/motion/ or https://www.react-spring.io/).

 ### AI Bots Leaderboard